google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 not animating the blur value anymore, the texture itself is still unblurred and needs to be re-blurred every frame by the GPU.
-The reason for the frame rate being even worse than before stems from the fact that compared to the naïve implementation the GPU actually has more work than before as most of the time two textures are visible that need to be blurred independently.
+The reason for the frame rate being even worse than before stems from the fact that compared to the naïve implementation, the GPU actually has more work than before, as most of the time two textures are visible that need to be blurred independently.

 What we came up with is not pretty, but it makes the animation blazingly fast.